-Our first source of damage is Herald of Purity (or Agony, depending on your preference).
-Both heralds summon a minion (or several) when we hit, and we use Cyclone to continuously summon them.
+Our first source of damage is Herald of Purity, which summons four (or five) minions when we hit or kill, and we use Cyclone to continuously summon them.
 Since we're incredibly tanky, we can afford to do that all the time without taking any risk.

 On top of that, we use the dagger Arakaali’s Fang, which lets you raise spiders on kill.
 Using the Writhing Jar to summon them, they are effectively always up, even in boss fights, and have a very aggressive AI, which makes them great both for clearing and for bosses.